HarlandZZC/deep_nuclei_parcellation/README.md

     To apply DDParcel, please run:
     ```bash
+    conda env create -f DDSurfer.yml
     conda activate DDSurfer
     python ./HCP_seg/process_site.py --folder site_folder --flip 1
     ```

     Note: Depending on how the brain mask is created, `--flip` option may need to be adjusted to make the mask and the DTI maps in the same space after loading the nifti files as numpy arrays.
 For most cases, `--flip 0` is used.
 For the HCP data with the provided brain mask, `--flip 1` is needed.
 To check this, visualize the `XXX-dti-FractionalAnisotropy-Reg-NormMasked.nii.gz` file in the output folder using Slicer or other software; if there is any orientation issue, change the setting of `--flip`.

+    Next, you can check `site_folder/sub-xxxxxx/ses-x/dwi/DDSurfer/sub-xxxxxx_ses-x_run-x/sub-xxxxxx_ses-x_run-x-DDSurfer-wmparc.nii.gz`.
+Its format is the same as the original DWI, but each voxel is labeled with the region number of the brain area it belongs to.

+3. Dilation of nuclei

+    First, you need to find the region number corresponding to the nuclei you want to parcellate.
+We strongly recommend loading `sub-xxxxxx_ses-x_run-x-DDSurfer-wmparc.nii.gz` into Slicer to locate this information.
+You might find two labels, corresponding to the left and right brain parts of the nuclei you are interested in.
+Let's assume they are labeled as `label1` and `label2`.

+    Then, you can run the nuclei dilation code:

+    ```bash
+    python ./HCP_seg/sequential_region_dilation_site.py --folder site_folder --num_workers 1
+    ```

+    This will create `sub-xxxxxx_ses-x_run-x-DDSurfer-wmparc-SeqDilation.nii.gz` beside every `sub-xxxxxx_ses-x_run-x-DDSurfer-wmparc.nii.gz`.
+If your server has multiple CPU cores and supports multiprocessing, you can choose to set `num_workers` to a value greater than 1.

+4. Find the fibers passing through the nuclei

+    Next, you need to find all the fibers (also called streamlines) that pass through the nuclei.
+First, you should create a tractography folder to store the tractography data for all subjects.
+An example structure of a tractography_folder is as follows:

+    ```bash
+    tractography_folder_example
+    ├── 100307-ukftrack_b3000_fsmask_421a7ad_minGA0.06_minFA0.08_seedFALimit0.1.vtk
+    └── 100408-ukftrack_b3000_fsmask_421a7ad_minGA0.06_minFA0.08_seedFALimit0.1.vtk
+    ```

+    To find the passing streamlines, please run:

+    ```bash
+    ./HCP_seg/wm_select_pass_fibers_forSeqDilation_site.py --SiteFolder site_folder_example --TractFolder tractography_folder_example --num_workers a_number
+    ```

+    This will create the folder `sub-xxxxxx/ses-x/dwi/selected_pass_fibers/sub-xxxxxx_ses-x_run-x/`.
+Inside the folder there are: `sub-xxxxxx_ses-x_run-x_pass_fibers-SeqDilation.vtk`.